 It is typical for a company to first see efficiency benefits when deploying BPM.
-Most processes have significant waste because of manual effort, poor handoffs between departments and a general inability to monitor overall progress.
-The initial deployment of a BPM solution eliminates these problems-and the benefit is typically expressed in full-time equivalent time saved.
-For example, a healthcare customer realized a vings of 21,000 hours (10 FTEs) for their employee onboarding process in the first year using IBM WebSphere Lombardi Edition.
+Most processes have significant waste because of manual effort, poor hand-offs between departments and a general inability to monitor overall progress.
+The initial deployment of a BPM solution eliminates these problems and the benefit is typically expressed in full-time equivalent time saved.
+For example, a Lombardi BPM healthcare customer realized a savings of 21,000 hours (10 FTEs) for their employee on-boarding process in the first year.